rigetti/pyquil/docs/source/getting_started.rst

     wavf, classical_mem = qvm.wavefunction(coin_flip, classical_addresses=range(9))

-A random seed can be passed into the Connection object to make for deterministic testing.
+Additionally, we can pass a random seed to the Connection object.
+This allows us to reliably reproduce measurement results for the purpose of testing:

 .. code:: python